JINSEH/CS50-Final-Project/project/README.md

 4. Go into my base directory (cd project/finalproject)

-5. Type 'pipenv shell'
+5. Type 'pipenv shell' in the terminal

-6. Type 'pipenv install'(To install the dependencies)
+6. Type 'pipenv install'(To install the dependencies) in the terminal

 7. Then run the application using 'python manage.py runserver'